abundantRuby/STOCKBOT/README.md

 In this scenario, all three buy signals were sold on July 28, and the ROI was calculated individually for each of those three transactions.

-This program was modified to compute the ROI for an extensive stock list.
-In my test, I determined the average ROI per transaction for the entire S&P 500 since 2019 (5 years).
+This program was modified to compute the ROI for a long stock list.
+In my test, I determined the average ROI per transaction for the entire S&P 500 since 2019 (over 5 years of data).

 This test analysed 44,400 data points (each representing one calculated transaction), and resulted in an average ROI per transaction of 4.49%.
 The program was also adjusted to calculate the average holding time (from buy to sell), which was found to be 64 days.

 So in theory, according to this extensive test data, investing in a buy signal will result in a 4.49% gain when sold at the sell signal (about 64 days later).
-The more buy signals you invest in, the closer your returns are expected to align with these figures.
+The more buy signals you invest in, the closer your returns will align with these figures.

-Predicting the average yearly ROI from this data is challenging, if not impossible, as it depends on numerous factors such as the number of buy signals invested in, compounding of funds, and how the market is performing.
+Predicting the average yearly ROI from this data is challenging, if not impossible, since it depends on many factors such as the number of buy signals invested in, compounding of your funds, and how the market is performing.

-But for a simplistic estimation based on our data, we can assume investments in 64-day periods:
+But for a very simple estimation based on our data, we can assume investments in 64-day periods:

 - Day 1: Invest $100 evenly across x stocks with buy signals.
 - Day 65: With $104.49, reinvest across x stocks.